EVISA Print | Glossary on | Contact EVISA | Sitemap | Home

 Background:

-Copper is an essential element as a cofactor for more than twenty metalloproteins that play imortant roles in cellular energy production, antioxidative defense and oxidative metabolism.
-For this reason, copper metabolism is strictly regulated and its disturbance are characteristic for many diseases.
+Copper is an essential element as a cofactor for more than twenty metalloproteins that play important roles in cellular energy production, antioxidative defense and oxidative metabolism.
+For this reason, copper metabolism is strictly regulated, and its disturbance are characteristic for many diseases.
 Deviation from copper homeostasis is the primary cause of Wilson's and Menkes diseases and is involved in progression of inflammation, cancer, atherosclerosis and in many neurodegenerative diseases.
 The extracellular copper pool in the body is stored, transported and distributed in the body mainly by blood.
 While the structure and functioning of major copper proteins present in blood have been intensively studied for many decades, information about their metal-binding properties is still limited and often inconsistent.

 The new study:

-The aim of the study cited here was to estimate the Cu(II)-binding affinities of major serum copper proteins (HSA, CP and α2M) in comparison with LMW Cu(II)-binding reference ligands including His by using an unified and direct approach, which gives thermodynamic background for understanding the distribution copper in the blood.
-For this purpose the researchers have elaborated an LC-ICP-MS based approach for direct detection of Cu•Protein complex in the presence of metal-competing LMW Cu(II)-binding ligands.
-To cover the wide range of metal-binding affinities of different proteins high-affinity DTPA and EDTA, intermediate affinity NTA and low-affinity His were used in titrations.
+The aim of the study cited here was to estimate the Cu(II)-binding affinities of major serum copper proteins (HSA, CP and α2M) in comparison with LMW Cu(II)-binding reference ligands including His by using a unified and direct approach, which gives thermodynamic background for understanding the distribution copper in the blood.
+For this purpose, the researchers have elaborated an LC-ICP-MS based approach for direct detection of Cu•Protein complex in the presence of metal-competing LMW Cu(II)-binding ligands.
+To cover the wide range of metal-binding affinities of different proteins, high-affinity DTPA and EDTA, intermediate affinity NTA and low-affinity His were used in titrations.
 To ensure that thermodynamic equilibrium was reached, the researchers also studied the kinetics of the metal release from the Cu-Protein complex.

 The following proteins were investigated: